District of Columbia federal voting rights: Legislation

 On January 24, 2007, the Congressional Research Service (CRS) issued a report on this subject.
 According to the CRS, "it would appear likely that the Congress does not have authority to grant voting representation in the House of Representatives to the District."

 A secondary criticism of a legislative remedy is that any law granting representation to the District could be undone in the future.
 Additionally, recent legislative proposals deal with granting representation in the House of Representatives only, which would still leave the issue of Senate representation for District residents unresolved.
 Thus far, no bill granting the District voting representation has passed both houses of Congress.
 A summary of legislation proposed since 2003 is provided below.

-Proposals during administration of George W. Bush
+Proposals during the administration of George W. Bush

 The Justice Department during the administration of President George W. Bush took the position that “explicit provisions of the Constitution do not permit Congress to grant congressional representation to the District through legislation.”
 Various such proposals were considered by the Congress during Bush's tenure: